thegarage/thegarage-gitx/README.md

 integrate the current feature branch into an aggregate branch (ex: prototype, staging)

+options:
+* `--comment` or `-c` = Add a comment about the integration to an existing PR for the working branch.
+Create a new PR for that branch if one does not exist.
+* `--resume` or `-r` = Resume integration after resolving a merge conflict on the aggregate branch.

 ## git review <feature_branch_name (optional, default: current_branch)>

 create a pull request on github for peer review of the current branch.
 This command is re-runnable